hydrusnetwork/hydrus/docs/developer_api.md

 :  200 and no content.

 !!! note
     Note also that hydrus tag actions are safely idempotent.
-You can pend a tag that is already pended and not worry about an error--it will be discarded.
-The same for other reasonable logical scenarios: deleting a tag that does not exist will silently make no change, pending a tag that is already 'current' will again be passed over.
-It is fine to just throw 'process this' tags at every file import you add and not have to worry about checking which files you already added it to.
+You can pend a tag that is already pended, or add a tag that already exists, and not worry about an error--the surplus add action will be discarded.
+The same is true if you try to pend a tag that actually already exists, or rescinding a petition that doesn't.
+Any invalid actions will fail silently.

+    It is fine to just throw your 'process this' tags at every file import and not have to worry about checking which files you already added them to.

+!!! danger "HOWEVER"
+    When you delete a tag, a deletion record is made _even if the tag does not exist on the file_.
+This is important if you expect to add the tags again via parsing, because, in general, when hydrus adds tags through a downloader, it will not overwrite a previously 'deleted' tag record (this is to stop re-downloads overwriting the tags you hand-removed previously).
+Undeletes usually have to be done manually by a human.

+    So, _do_ be careful about how you spam delete unless it is something that doesn't matter or it is something you'll only be touching again via the API anyway.

 ## Adding URLs